Real Estate Investing: How to Buy and Rent. Landlord 101. Part 2.

 - Prior evictions or bankruptcies.
-I’ve rarely seen anyone who would indicate that they had any bankruptcy or evictions but it is your responsibility to find out to avoid potential problem.
-People with low level of financial responsibilities (and you will be surprised how many of them out there!) intend skipping payments or delay them.
+I’ve rarely seen anyone who would indicate that they had any bankruptcy or evictions but it is your responsibility to find out to avoid potential problems.
+People with a low level of financial responsibilities (and you will be surprised how many of them out there!) intend to skip payments or delay them.

 If an applicant meets your basic requirements, you can proceed to the next step.